Friday, May 14, 2021

 The State of Israel

-Israel has been part of many armed conflicts since its foundation, first with neighboring Arab countries and later with organizations representing (non-Jewish) Arab residents of the areas it controls, who have come to be called Palestinians (for more on the meanings of the words Arab and Palestinian, see the "Territorial Zones" section below).
+Israel has been part of several wars since its foundation, first against neighboring Arab countries and later against groups representing the non-Jewish Arab people of the areas it controls, who have lived in the region since before Israel was founded, and describe their nationality as "Palestinian" (for more on the meanings of the words Arab and Palestinian, see the "Territorial Zones" section below).

 The Palestinian Authority and the State of Palestine